Encharted Cook

 In modern use ambrosia means anything delicious and typically refers to a fruit salad that includes coconut and might include a dairy base, topping, sauce, or pudding.

-My version of ambrosia contains both whipped topping and sour cream.
-I like this combination because it is a little sweet but not too sweet.
 I also prefer to make this ambrosia with fruit-flavored pastel mini marshmallows.
 They are so pretty and add another layer of fruit flavors.
 But if you can't find them at the store, you can use plain mini marshmallows.

 Just like fluff salads, some people call this a "salad" and others insist it is a dessert.
-One thing is certain it is delicious and is perfect for any time from Sunday suppers to festive celebrations and holidays.
+One thing is certain: it is delicious and is perfect for any time, from Sunday suppers to festive celebrations and holidays.
 Its pastel colors and tropical flavors are what make it irresistible.

 • Whipped Topping - thawed frozen topping (Cool Whip) works well in this recipe.
 If you do not care to use frozen whipped topping there are non-dairy options available or you can use stabilized whipped cream.